citusdata/citus_docs/develop/api_metadata.rst

           FROM pg_dist_node where nodeid = nodeidarg
           $$ LANGUAGE sql;

-* Rebalance by number of queries that go to a shard, as measured by the :ref:`citus_stat_statements`:
+* Rebalancing by number of queries that go to a shard, as measured by the :ref:`citus_stat_statements`:

   .. code-block:: postgres

+      -- example of shard_cost_function

       CREATE FUNCTION cost_of_shard_by_number_of_queries(shardid bigint)
           RETURNS real AS $$
           SELECT coalesce(sum(calls)::real, 0.001) as shard_total_queries